 - selenium sulfide

 A Doctor may also prescribe a corticosteroid for severe cases.

 Like other scalp conditions, anti-dandruff shampoos are used

 every other day and then 2x per week until

 the condition is eliminated.
 Follow the manufacturers or your

 If your condition does not respond to over the counter treatment, be sure to see a doctor as it could indicate that a prescription product is needed, or that there is a systemic underlying cause such as diabetes.

 Scalp Conditions that are Similar to Seborrheic Dermatitis

-Hair lice is caused by insects (adults are 2-3mm in length) that feed
+Hair lice are caused by insects (adults are 2-3mm in length) that feed

 on a person's blood.
 They are primarily found on the scalp.
 Lice and